DerGuru/The-Resonant/New Chapters/Part1/P1-16_The_Storm.md

-## Ch.
-17 - The Storm
+# Ch.
+16 - "Run.
+Now."

-The rain started just after midnight.
+The storm arrived without warning.

 Not the gentle kind that lulled you to sleep.
 The angry kind.
 The kind that made windows rattle and gutters overflow and the whole city hunch its shoulders against the onslaught.